ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 68. ADDED Oath of the Phoenix.
 69. ADDED Oath of the Storm.
 70. ADDED Snowlight Conclave Ranger.
+71. ADDED Blackguard.
+There are a few subclass mods on Nexus but none seem to have proper level 20 support.
+No we probably aren't getting Deathsong.
+Blood Hunter is being followed and might get added to Listo if it gets another update to fix various issues and support level 20 properly.

 ## Listonomicon v6.3 ALFIRA LIVES!
 Save safe?
 No. (I wanted to keep it safe but things got silly with serior errors).